Published In

 2. They Criticize You

 Criticism is a part of growing up.
 It is how we learn to grow and learn from our mistakes.
-All healthy relationships involve a degree of constructive criticism which is okay but in emotional and mental abuse from parents, criticism can become a tool and can destroy a child’s self-esteem, self-confidence, and self-worth.
+All healthy relationships involve a degree of constructive criticism, which is okay.
+However, in emotional and mental abuse from parents, criticism can become a tool and destroy a child’s self-esteem, self-confidence, and self-worth.

-If your parents are overly critical of you and your behavior, all the time, it is a sign of emotional abuse from parents.
-Parents are known to provide criticism when needed but when that criticism overshadows your positive achievements, then it is not constructive criticism.
-This kind of behavior can lead a child to develop negative self-talk and a poor perception of their self-image.
+If your parents are overly critical of you and your behavior all the time, it is a sign of emotional abuse from parents.
+Parents are known to provide criticism when needed, but it is not constructive when it overshadows your positive achievements.
+This behavior can lead a child to develop negative self-talk and a poor perception of their self-image.

 3. They Invalidate Your Emotions

-Parents try their best to help us when we are in need, but when a parent refuses to acknowledge your emotions or refuses to validate them as important, then it is another sign of emotional abuse from parents.
-For example, if your parents tell you that “you’re too sensitive”, it is them invalidating your emotions.
+Parents try their best to help us when we are in need.
+Still, when a parent refuses to acknowledge your emotions or refuses to validate them as important, then it is another sign of emotional abuse from parents.
+For example, if your parents tell you that “you’re too sensitive,” it is them invalidating your emotions.

-This can lead a child to develop commitment issues in the future and it can diminish their self-worth along with their emotional skills and intelligence.
+This can lead a child to develop commitment issues in the future, diminishing their self-worth, emotional skills, and intelligence.

 4. They Guilt You In Doing Things

-Another sign of abusive parents is that they will use ‘guilt trips’ to manipulate their child into doing things.
-This tactic may appear non-threatening and can make you feel guilty like not doing what they said is somehow your fault.
+Another sign of abusive parents is that they will use ‘guilt trips’ to manipulate their children into doing things.
+This tactic may appear non-threatening and make you feel guilty, like not doing what they said is your fault.
 If your parent is not communicating with you clearly and is using your words against you, then it is a sign that they are emotionally abusing you.

 5. They Give You The ‘Silent Treatment’

-Another sign to look out for is when your parents give you the “Silent Treatment”.
-If your parents are unsatisfied with something you did or are upset with you for some reason, they will resort to not talking to you.
+Another sign to look out for is when your parents give you the “Silent Treatment.”
+They will avoid talking to you if they are unsatisfied with something you did or are upset with you.

 Giving silent treatment is another sign of mental abuse from parents.
 They will make it so that you’re compelled to make the first move to fix things – even if you did nothing wrong.

-This kind of behavior can affect a child and their ability to find and maintain a healthy personal relationship in the future.
+This behavior can affect a child’s ability to find and maintain a healthy personal relationship in the future.

 6. They Are Emotionally Unavailable

 Another sign of emotional abuse from parents is when your parent is physically present but emotionally absent.
-You live under the same roof but your parents are not there for you?
-This can negatively affect your communication skills and can make you feel disconnected and aloof.
+You live under the same roof, but are your parents not there for you?
+This can negatively affect your communication skills and make you feel disconnected and aloof.

-Being emotionally available as well as physically present is important in any relationship and not doing that can affect your self-confidence and self-worth negatively.
+Being emotionally available and physically present is important in any relationship, and not doing so can negatively affect one’s self-confidence and self-worth.

 7. They Are Over-Involved In Your Life

-Keeping and maintaining healthy boundaries is essential for every relationship whether it be a parent-child relationship, spousal relationship, or work relationship.
-In a parent-child relationship, maintaining boundaries means letting your child explore the world and giving them enough space to learn and grow on their own without the fear of judgment.
+Healthy boundaries are essential for every parent-child, spousal, or work relationship.
+In a parent-child relationship, maintaining boundaries means letting your child explore the world and giving them enough space to learn and grow independently without fearing judgment.

-A sign of abusive parents is when they refuse to give a child enough privacy and is overly involved in their personal life.
-This could mean – in childhood – one or both parents rifling through your personal belongings and – in adulthood – it could mean asking inappropriate questions about your personal life, finances, or work.
+A sign of abusive parents is when they refuse to give a child enough privacy and are overly involved in their personal lives.
+This could mean – in childhood – one or both parents rifling through your personal belongings, and – in adulthood – it could mean asking inappropriate questions about your personal life, finances, or work.

 8. They Blame You For Their Problems